Table of Contents[Hide][Show]

 29. Company News & Events

-Keep people in the loop about important news and events related to your brand.
-Not only do these posts keep people informed about need to know info, but they also help foster a sense of community.
+Keep people in the loop about important news and events related to your small business.
+Not only do these posts keep people informed about need-to-know info, but they also help foster a sense of community.